D1ssolve/MobileGamesShop/README.md

 # MobileGamesShop
-Create migrations on projects
-Update database on projects
+Create migrations on projects and update database on projects